spiegela/http-listing-concourse-resource/README.md

 * `version-suffix`: A suffix applied to version directory contents
 * `binary-suffix`: A suffix applied to binary directory contents
 * `source-suffix`: A suffix applied to source directory contents
-* `hash-type`: Type of file used to check contents validity.
-Valid options are mds, sha, and sha1sum.
+* `hash-format`: Type of file format containing binary file digest hash.
+Valid options are mds, md5, and sha1.
+* `hash-algorithm`: Hashing algorithm used to check binary file validity.
+Valid options are sha1, sha384, sha256, sha512, md5
 * `hash-prefix`: A prefix applied to hash verification file
 * `hash-suffix`: A suffix applied to hash verification file